 This Incredible Caldwell Mansion Has Its Own Hidden 50s Style Diner

 As unique as it is, it appears that it just didn't interest anyone in the Treasure Valley.
-It was on the market for 400 days without a sale.
-Zillow shows that it was listed in September 2020.
-The listing was removed in October 2021.
+This time around, it's been on the market for 206 days.

 Just how unique is it?
 Before the home was delisted, we grabbed these photos to show you!
 One of the things you won't see in these photos (because they didn't make it into a newer listing) is the theater room with its own popcorn machine.
 We found that one in an old listing on Redfin.
 We're really impressed with the little '50s Style Diner hidden in a space that can also be used to display some really cool cars from that era!
 No surprise, one of the older listings called that room the "man cave."